Trump hires new lawyer amid Russia investigation

 Cobb is a partner at Hogan Lovells, the same firm headed into a Supreme Court battle against the Trump administration on the president's controversial travel ban.
 (He is a relative of the hall-of-fame baseball player with the same name.)

-The new hire comes at at time when a number of key figures — both inside and outside the White House — also have retained legal counsel.
+The new hire comes at a time when a number of key figures — both inside and outside the White House — also have retained legal counsel.

 RELATED: Ex-Russian counter-intelligence officer attended meeting with Trump Jr.